-Here at Forward Role, we’ve been arranging video interviews between our clients and candidates for several years.
-That’s why we’ve used our expertise to share top tips, advice, and things to avoid to help you prepare for and succeed in your virtual job interview.
+Here at Forward Role, we've been arranging video interviews between our clients and candidates for several years.
+That's why we've used our expertise to share top tips and things to avoid to help you prepare for and succeed in your virtual job interview.

 What is a virtual job interview?

 A virtual interview is a meeting that takes place remotely rather than in person.
-Although they can be conducted over the phone, companies often use video conferencing platforms so they can see and engage with potential candidates.
+Although they can be conducted over the phone, companies often use video conferencing platforms — like Microsoft Teams and Zoom — so they can see and engage with potential candidates.
 They usually work the same way as a face-to-face interview, in which you answer questions about your skills and qualifications.

-Top tips for succeeding in a virtual job interview
+Top tips for succeeding in your virtual interview

 To help set you up for success, we’ll walk you through our top tips for how to prepare, present yourself, and get the interview done.

-The advantage of online interviews is having your notes close to hand, outside of the view of the interviewer.
-Take advantage of this by writing down the answers to commonly asked questions in interviews, including:
+And with a video interview, you have the advantage of having some notes close to hand, outside of the view of the interviewer.
+You may find it useful to write down the answers to commonly asked questions, including: